SebastienTr/BadPlayer/README.md

 - UI

 ######Multi play
-Now we just can play one song, it's not that convenient
+Some bugs when we change playlist

 ######Windows
-Change path (pictures done)
+Change path (pictures done), need to change medias paths

 ######Pytube or not pytube ?
 https://github.com/nficano/pytube